coldzerofear/device-mounter/README.md

 The project is currently underway...

+## Project objectives

+* Support more types of container devices
+* Prevent device resource leakage caused by slave pods
+* Simplify the configuration of hot swappable pods
+* Support device hot plugging and vGPU expansion for vgpu-manager

 ## Features

 * Supports add or remove Device resources of running Pod without stopping or restarting